Gastric Band Procedure Available in the UK

 The Gastric Band operation takes around 30 minutes and is carried out under general anaesthesia via laparoscopic (keyhole) surgery.
 Four tiny incisions are made to the upper abdomen and the band is fitted around the top of the stomach with the use of a special telescope and camera.
 A fifth incision is made at the site of the access port.

 Attached to the silicone band is a fine soft silicone tube.
 At the time of your operation the surgeon brings this tube through most of your abdominal wall from the inside.
 To the end of this tube is attached a small port.

 This is fixed under your skin and allows your surgeon to add or remove small amounts of sterile saline into your band system.
 In doing this it is possible to adjust the amount of restriction the band is placing around your stomach.
 The Gastric Band will dictate how quickly food will enter your stomach.

 Immediately after the Gastric Band procedure you’ll be required to stick to a liquid only diet for about two weeks.
 You will gradually progress to blended then soft foods and then on to normal foods in small portions.

 You will have lots of support to help you through this time.
-A member of the Support Team will contact you daily for the first week and then our nutritional support team will take over.
+One of our bariatric nurses will contact you daily for the first week and then our nutritional support team will take over.
 They will guide you through the dietary requirements until you feel confident about your new way of eating and living with your Gastric Band.

-Our Nutritional Support Team will keep you motivated and help you address issues around food that you may want to work through.
+Our support team will keep you motivated and help you address issues around food that you may want to work through.